-4 The record established at hearing was current through the year 2007.
+&lt;sup>4 The record established at hearing was current through the year 2007.
 Since that time, Water District 01 has finalized its accounting for the 2008 irrigation season; thereby making the use of 2008 data appropriate.
 Water District 01 has not yet finalized its accounting for the 2009 irrigation season.
 For purposes of this order, the Director will specifically denote instances in which he uses 2008 data.

-from the Twin Falls (Kimberly) AgriMet site is shown below.
+Final Order Regarding Methodology for Determining Material Injury to Reasonable In-Season Demand and Reasonable Carryover - Page 7 from the Twin Falls (Kimberly) AgriMet site is shown below.
 Since 2000, the years of 2000, 2001, 2003, 2006 and 2007 have been years of above average ET.